yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ---
 title: Manage an environment using AMPLIFY CLI
 linkTitle: Manage an environment using AMPLIFY CLI
-weight: 6
+weight: 7
 date: 2019-11-11
-description: Learn how you can use the AMPLIFY CLI to manage your environments.
+description: Learn how your DevOps service can use AMPLIFY CLI to manage your environments.
 ---

-*Estimated reading time*: 5 minutes
+*Estimated reading time*: XX minutes

 {{% alert title="Note" %}}This feature is currently in development and will be available soon.{{% /alert %}}

 ## Before you start

-* You will need an administrator account for AMPLIFY Central
+* You will need to [authorize your DevOps service to use the DevOps API](/docs/central/cli_getstarted/)
-* Install AMPLIFY CLI

-### Install AMPLIFY CLI

-1. Install Node.js 8 LTS or later *(Note: Node.js > 11 is not yet supported)*
-2. Run the following command to install AMPLIFY CLI:

-    ```
-    [sudo] npm install -g @axway/amplify-cli
-    ```

-    {{% alert title="Note" %}}Use `sudo` on Mac OS X or Linux if you do not own the directory that npm installs packages to.
-On Windows, you do not need to run as Administrator as npm installs packages into your AppData directory.{{% /alert %}}

-3. Run AMPLIFY package manager to install AMPLIFY Central CLI:

-    ```
-    amplify pm install @axway/amplify-central-cli
-    ```

-4. Run AMPLIFY package manager list command to view available packages.
-Please verify the @axway/amplify-central-cli version is at minimum 0.1.3:
+* Verify the @axway/amplify-central-cli version is at minimum 0.1.3.

-    ```
-    amplify pm list
-    AMPLIFY CLI, version 1.2.1
-    Copyright (c) 2018, Axway, Inc. All Rights Reserved.
-    NAME                           | INSTALLED VERSIONS | ACTIVE VERSION
-    @axway/amplify-central-cli     | 0.1.3              | 0.1.3
-    ```

 ## Objectives

-Learn how to create and manage your environments using the AMPLIFY CLI.
+Learn how to create and manage your distributed cloud and on-premise environments using the AMPLIFY CLI.

 * Create a new environment
 * Retrieve a list of all available environments